 Borrowings are removed from the balance sheet when the obligation specified in the contract is discharged, cancelled or expired.
 The difference between the carrying amount of a financial liability that has been extinguished or transferred to another party and the consideration paid, including any non-cash assets transferred or liabilities assumed, is recognised in profit or loss as other income or finance costs.

 Where the terms of a financial liability are renegotiated and the entity issues equity instruments to a creditor to extinguish all or part of the liability (debt for equity swap), a gain or loss is recognised in profit or loss, which is measured as the difference between the carrying amount of the financial liability and the fair value of the equity instruments issued.

-Borrowings are classified as current liabilities unless the Group has an unconditional right to defer settlement of the liability for at least 12 months after the reporting period.
+Borrowings are classified as current liabilities unless the Group has an unconditional right to defer settlement of the liability for at least 12 months or more after the reporting period.

 On issuance of the convertible notes, an assessment is made to determine whether the convertible notes contain an equity instrument or whether the whole instrument should be classified as a financial liability.

 Ordinary shares are classified as equity.
-Incremental costs directly attributable to the issue of ordinary shares and warrants are recognised as a deduction from equity, net of any tax effects.
+Incremental costs directly attributable to the issue of ordinary shares are recognised as a deduction from equity, net of any tax effects.